Local/Development environment

 Note that it will take some time to delete the persistent volumes when you

-and flushing the existing data does not delete the cluster.
+run tilt down and flushing the existing data does not delete the cluster.

 To delete the volumes immediately, you can delete the cluster.